ppwwyyxx/SoPaper/README.md

 ./paper-downloadr.py -t "Distinctive image features from scale-invariant keypoints" -d /tmp
 ```

-To deploy the server, you'll need python2 with virtualenv.
-And then run the following command:
+To deploy the server, you'll need:
+* Python2 with virtualenv
+* ghostscript

+Run the following command to install all the python packages needed, and setup virtualenv

 	cd manage
 	./quickinstall